wp-plugins/plugmatter-optin-feature-box-lite/readme.txt

 == Screenshots ==

 1. Plugmatter Feature box - Template Preview
+2. Plugmatter Feature box - LITE Version License Key
-2. Plugmatter Feature box - "What You See is What You Get" Template Editor
+3. Plugmatter Feature box - "What You See is What You Get" Template Editor
-3. Plugmatter Feature box - Over 630 Amazing, High Quality Google Web Fonts for You to Use
+4. Plugmatter Feature box - Over 630 Amazing, High Quality Google Web Fonts for You to Use
-4. Plugmatter Feature box - Eye-Catchy Button Styles That Help Improve Conversion
+5. Plugmatter Feature box - Eye-Catchy Button Styles That Help Improve Conversion
-5. Plugmatter Feature box - The ONLY In-line Editor for Optin Forms in the Industry
+6. Plugmatter Feature box - The ONLY In-line Editor for Optin Forms in the Industry
-6. Plugmatter Feature box - Supports All the Major Mailing List Services
+7. Plugmatter Feature box - Supports All the Major Mailing List Services
-7. Plugmatter Feature box - Feature-Loaded to Take Your List Building to the Next Level
+8. Plugmatter Feature box - Feature-Loaded to Take Your List Building to the Next Level

 == Changelog ==

+### 2.0.6 ###
+* Added Mailchimp Single Optin support
+* Added Jetpack Subscription support

 ### 2.0.5 ###
 * Fixed bugs.